-Code Virtualizer is a powerful code-obfuscation system that helps developers protect their sensitive code areas against Reverse Engineering while requiring minimum system resources.
+Code Virtualizer is a powerful code obfuscation system for Windows, Linux and Mac OS X applications that helps developers to protect their sensitive code areas against Reverse Engineering with very strong obfuscation code, based on code virtualization.

-Code Virtualizer can protect your sensitive code areas in any x32 and x64 native PE files (like executable files/EXEs, system services, DLLs , OCXs , ActiveX controls, screen savers and device drivers).
+Code Virtualizer can protect your sensitive code areas in any x32 and x64 native PE/ELF/Mach-O files (like executable files/EXEs, system services, DLLs , OCXs , ActiveX controls, shared objects, screen savers and device drivers).

 When an application is being created, the Compiler will compile the application source code into several object files made of machine language code.
 Afterward, the object files are linked together to create the final executable.